 Also, if you find a home you really love, make a bold statement to the seller and put a bid in above what they are asking for.
 That could end the bidding war before it can even begin.

-Over a year ago, in the fall of 2019, the world was a different place than it is now.
+It seems so trite to say, but before the pandemic, the world was a different place than it is now.
+And that’s more apparent in the housing market than in most other areas of our lives.
 But if there’s one thing we’ve learned this year, it’s how important home is.
-That’s why it’s so important to be prepared to buy in this crazy market.
+That’s why it’s so important to be prepared to buy in a sellers’ market.

 *The Real Pre-approval (the "Approval") is contingent upon receipt of executed sales contract, an acceptable appraisal supporting value, valid hazard insurance policy, and a re-review of your financial condition.
 Guaranteed Rate, Inc. reserves the right to revoke this Real Approval at any time if there is a change in your financial condition or credit history which would impair your ability to repay this obligation and/or if any information contained your application is untrue, incomplete or inaccurate.
 Receipt of an application does not represent an approval for financing or interest rate guarantee.
 Not all applicants will be approved for financing.
 Restrictions may apply, contact Guaranteed Rate for current rates and for more information.